First half of financial year 2016/2017: dormakaba increases sales and profitability

 As at 31 December 2016, dormakaba Group had total assets of CHF 1,592.4 million and net debt of CHF 22.6 million.
 In accordance with Swiss GAAP FER 30, the successful completion of the Mesker Openings Group acquisition on 12 December 2016 prompted an earnings-neutral goodwill charge directly against equity of CHF 113.5 million.
 This reduced equity to CHF 574.2 million as at the balance sheet date (as of 30 June 2016: CHF 680.5 million) and caused an acquisition-related decline in the equity ratio from 43.2% to 36.0%.

 With organic growth of 6.6%, sales at the AS AMER segment went up to CHF 281.0 million.
 Thanks to the higher volume of business and synergy effects from the integration, the EBITDA margin went up from 20.1% in the previous year to 21.3%.

 AS APAC grew organically by a total of 7.3% and increased its sales to CHF 203.4 million.
 Its EBITDA margin improved to 11.5% from 9.2% in the previous year.
 The restructuring of Wah Yuet was largely completed, which contributed positively to the improved profitability.

 AS DACH grew organically by 3.2% overall, generating consolidated sales of CHF 401.4 million.
 The decrease in the EBITDA margin from 19.6% in the previous year to 18.4% is mainly due to integration-related IT costs and lower capacity utilization in certain production facilities.

 Access Solutions EMEA (Europe, Middle East and Africa)

-Integration process on track
+Integration process remains on track